The Interpretive Grape Garden

 Layout of the Garden

 This part of the Grape Garden will feature a Pergola that replicates a section of the vine-covered walkway built by Jean-Louis Vignes, the father the California wine industry.
 The walkway stretched a quarter-mile from his winery, which was located where Union Station is today, to the Los Angeles River.
 Built some time after his arrival in 1831, the Vignes Walkway was the first built tourist attraction in L.A., pre-dating the Hollywood sign by about a century.
-This Vineyard will be planted to the Hybrid Mission grape, itself a reflection of L.A.'s own unique culture — a hybrid of many.
+This Vineyard will be planted to the Vina Madre grape, itself a reflection of L.A.'s own unique culture — a hybrid of many.

 The Time Garden